 Q: Where do you find beef bacon?

-A: I use Gwaltney brand most often because it’s what I grew up on, and can usually find it at Walmart or independent grocers.
-There’s a store locator on their website and I suggest calling first to make sure it’s actually in stock before you make a trip.
 There are also farms and online butchers that will ship beef bacon to your door, and halal/kosher butchers and markets often carry it as well.

 Q: Can you recommend any good cookware/knives/cutting boards/etc?

 A: I’ve listed everything I use in my own kitchen called Cooking Essentials where you can find all of my used, tried, and true equipment.
 I’ve also gathered most things in my Amazon Storefront.
 I get a lil’ money off the top each time you purchase something from there (it does not cost you more) so thank you if you do decide to pick up something.

 Q: How did you learn to cook?
 Do you have any tips for beginners?